Plant Heritage Guernsey Current Projects

 Follow Plant Heritage Guernsey on Facebook

-A couple of the planters on the old petrol pump bases at the bottom of Candie Road. #Guernsey #LoveGuernsey #Gsy #GuernseyLife #PlantHeritage #PlantHeritageGuernsey #Plants #Flowers
+Wallflowers in the walls outside the entrance to the Fregate. #Guernsey #LoveGuernsey #Gsy #GuernseyLife #PlantHeritage #PlantHeritageGuernsey #Plants #Flowers #wallflower

 5